braver/SideBarTools/readme.md

 - [x] copy relative file path
 - [x] duplicate
 - [x] reveal in sidebar
+- [x] open in default program

-This package offers a tiny optimised subset of commands from the original [SidebarEnhancements](https://packagecontrol.io/packages/SideBarEnhancements), striking a balance somwhere between the default set and the full haul.
+This package offers a tiny optimised subset of commands from the original [SidebarEnhancements](https://packagecontrol.io/packages/SideBarEnhancements), striking a balance somwhere between the default set and the kitchen sink.

 - The default set of actions isn't touched, this package just adds some useful new commands.
 - It's tiny.